 D) August 2015 Minicrash

-So as you can see, the VIX rises when traders are scared and markets are coming under pressure.
+This illustrates how the VIX rises when traders are scared and markets are coming under pressure.

 Again, because traders were willing to pay up big for downside protection through S&P 500 options.